 Are you considering applying for a digital nomad visa with additional family member?

 Some countries like Dubai make it super easy for digital nomad visa with extended family members!
 Their family or dependent visas allow spouse and children to accompany you thanks to their sponsorship program.

-Of course, you will have to provide proof of relationship and gather all the necessary documents for each member of your family, but the process is pretty easy for many destinations such as Croatia, Hungary, Barbados, Dominica and Costa Rica.
+Of course, you will have to provide proof of relationship and gather all the necessary documents for each member of your family, but the process is pretty easy for many destinations such as Croatia, Barbados, Dominica and Costa Rica.
 They even offer special family visa fees.

 The Pros Of Digital Nomad Visas